flant/shell-operator/docs/src/README.md

 This operator is not an operator for a _particular software product_ such as `prometheus-operator` or `kafka-operator`.
 Shell-operator provides an integration layer between Kubernetes cluster events and shell scripts by treating scripts as hooks triggered by events.
 Think of it as an `operator-sdk` but for scripts.

-Shell-operator is used as a base for more advanced [addon-operator](https://github.com/flant/addon-operator) that supports Helm charts and value storages.
+Shell-operator is used as a base for more advanced [addon-operator][addon-operator] that supports Helm charts and value storages.

 Shell-operator provides: